 Most of the sun-drenched deck chairs by the outdoor pool were taken, but we found two in the shade.
 A few lazy minutes by the pool was another highlight of the trip.
 (At least I lazed.
 Mark pondered the origins of the American Constitution.)

 Golf is a big draw at Hockley and we saw a number of people out on the green.
-The 18-hole golf course takes advantage of the area’s rolling hills and natural landscape.
-Designed by golf architect Thomas McBroom, it’s a Scottish-inspired links style golf course.
+The 18-hole golf course takes advantage of the area’s rolling hills and natural landscape, and was designed by golf architect Thomas McBroom.
 Rates range from $35 to $85.

 Skiing at Hockley Valley